oist/GenomicBreaks/README.md

   seqinfo: 19 sequences from OKI2018_I69 genome
 ```

-See <https://oist.github.io/GenomicBreaks> for further details.
+See “_Get started_” on <https://oist.github.io/GenomicBreaks> for further details.